leafac/yocto-cfa/dissertation/yocto-cfa.md

 ### The Computational Power of Yocto-JavaScript

-Yocto-JavaScript has only a few features, which makes it the ideal language for discussing the analysis of higher-order functions, but is it \emph{too} simple?
+Yocto-JavaScript has only a few features, which makes it the ideal language for discussing the analysis of higher-order functions, but is it _too_ simple?
 In other words, in the process of pairing down JavaScript to define Yocto-JavaScript, have we removed features that make the language incapable of some computations?
 Perhaps surprisingly, the answer is negative: Yocto-JavaScript is equivalent to JavaScript (and Java, Python, Ruby, and so forth) in the sense that, with some effort, any program in any one of these languages may be translated into an equivalent program in any other of these languages~\cite[§~6]{understanding-computation}.

 As an example of how to carry out this translation, consider a JavaScript function of two parameters: \mintinline{js}{(x, y) => x}.
 This function is not supported by Yocto-JavaScript because it does not have exactly one parameter (see §~\ref{Values in Yocto-JavaScript}), but we may encode it as a function that receives the first parameter and returns another function that receives the second parameter: \mintinline{js}{x => (y => x)}.
 Similarly, we may encode a call with multiple arguments as a sequence of calls that passes one argument at a time; for example, \mintinline{js}{f(a, b)} may be encoded as \mintinline{js}{(f(a))(b)}.

 <fieldset>
 <legend><strong>Technical Terms</strong></legend>

-All the languages we are considering are said to be equivalent in terms of \emph{computational power}: they are all \emph{Turing complete}~\cite[§~7]{understanding-computation}.
-The translation technique for functions with multiple arguments is called \emph{currying}~\cite[page~163]{understanding-computation}.
+All the languages we are considering are said to be equivalent in terms of _computational power_: they are all _Turing complete_~\cite[§~7]{understanding-computation}.
+The translation technique for functions with multiple arguments is called _currying_~\cite[page~163]{understanding-computation}.

 </fieldset>